Wodie/p25link/README.md

 # P25Link Software

 P25Link is a program that let you connect your Quantar repeater or DIU 3000 to multiple HAM networks as P25Link, P25NX, and P25-MMDVM.
 It use the v.24 port on Quantar/DIU 3000, a Cisco router 28xx and a Raspberry Pi.
+It use the same router setup as P25NX v2.

 # Current release features:

+## Local
+Voice talk groups 1 to 10.

+TMS (text messages) implemented if repeaters are on P25Link network.

+Page functionality implemented if repeaters are on P25Link network.

+Repeater scan mode with priority index for talk groups.

 ## For P25Link network:
-Voice talk groups TBD.
+Voice talk groups 11 to 65534.

 TMS (text messages) implemented if repeaters are on P25Link network.

 Page functionality implemented if repeaters are on P25Link network.

-Repeater Scan mode with priority index for talk groups.
+Repeater scan mode with priority index for talk groups.

 Local and remote courtesy tones.